UoBCS/3rd-year/hci/assignments/assignment1/assignment-notes.md

 4. Addressing issues: any issues that have not naturally been dealt with through (3) should now be introduced.
 5. Debriefing/conclusion: here there will be a reaffirmation that the info will be dealt with in the strictest confidence.
 If the participant wants to raise additional discussion points this is the time to deal with them.

-The selected participants are 2 local people and 1 EU citizen (recently moved to the UK - kind of tourist).
+The selected participants are 1 school teacher and 1 EU citizen (recently moved to the UK - kind of tourist).

 The question set can be found in Appendix A.
 Appendix B contains the transcripts (raw interview data).